Tag Archives: Boom Lifts

 Link

-Toyota has recently launched a new line of electric forklifts.
-These forklifts provide clean, emission-free workspaces and are ideally used for indoor projects and warehouses.
-With five models on their product line, you are sure to find what works best for you.
+Toyota’s electric forklifts provide clean, emission-free workspaces and are ideal for indoor projects and warehouses.
+With seven models on their product line, you are sure to find what works best for you.

 • 3-wheel Electric Forklift